polyactis/Accucopy/README.md

 If you just want to use Accucopy, please use its docker, https://www.yfish.org/display/PUB/Accucopy#Accucopy-Docker.

 You can also download the pre-compiled release.
 Check https://www.yfish.org/display/PUB/Accucopy for dependent packages to run Accucopy.

+# Reference genome
+We provide two different versions of human reference genomes, hs37d5 and hs38d1, downloadable from https://www.yfish.org/display/PUB/Accucopy#Accucopy-3.6Downloadareferencegenomefolder.

+We recommend users to re-align reads against one of our pre-packaged human genomes in order to minimize any unexpected errors.
+However, if your reference genome is not human or  slightly different (i.e. a different hs38 variant) from our pre-packaged ones (and you do not want to re-align), you can make a new reference genome folder by following instructions from https://www.yfish.org/display/PUB/Accucopy#Accucopy-3.7Makeyourownreferencegenomepackage.